 Maggots (larvae)

-• Feed in the material where the eggs were laid.
+- Feed in the same material where the eggs were laid.

 Pupae

-• Maggots move away from the wet material and form a brown, capsule like shell.
+- Maggots move away from wet material and form a brown, capsule-like shell.

 Adult flies

-• Emerge from the pupal case and begin searching for food and places to lay eggs.
+- Emerge from the pupal case and immediately search for food and new egg-laying sites.

-In warm summer weather, this entire cycle can take as little as one to two weeks, which is why fly populations can explode so quickly if breeding sites are not addressed.
+In warm summer weather, this entire cycle can take as little as 1–2 weeks.
+That’s why fly populations can surge quickly if breeding sites aren’t addressed.

 Why House Flies Are a Concern